 Section 3.
 Purpose.

 The general purpose of the Association shall be to strengthen counselor education and supervision.
-It shall be means for providing improved communication among members of the Association, for advancing knowledge in the academic fields of the behavioral sciences, and for assisting in improving competency both for members and for those counselors with whom the members are working or will work.
+It shall be a means for providing improved communication among members of the Association, for advancing knowledge in the academic fields of the behavioral sciences, and for assisting in improving competency both for members and for those counselors with whom the members are working or will work.
 It shall be concerned with knowledge, skills, and research which touch upon all aspects of the profession of counseling and supervision at all levels.
 (The Association is organized and operated exclusively for charitable and educational purposes within the meaning of Section 501 (c) of the Internal Revenue Code of 1954, i.e., Articles of Incorporation).

 ARTICLE II